johnhof/mongoman/README.md

 ## `mon.new(modelName)`

-returns a new instance of the model specified. apploies the inputs if they are defined
+returns a new instance of the model specified. applies the inputs if they are defined

 ```javascript
 var tester = mon.new('MyModel', {